Some products that claim to contain 100% aloe vera actually include a much smaller amount: 0%.

 - Walgreens Aloe Vera Body Gel

-If you have purchased any of the skincare products above and would be interested in joining a class action lawsuit, please contact us to explore your legal options.
+If you purchased any of the skincare products above and are interested in joining a class action lawsuit, please contact us to explore your legal options.

 Aloe Vera Lawsuits